valboz/VBMicrolensing/docs/python/SingleLenses.md

 The current range for the pre-calculated table is $10^{-4} \leq \rho \leq 10^{+2}$.
 Sources smaller than the minimum are considered equal to the minimum.
 Sources larger than the maximum generate an error message.

-By default, VBMicroLensing works with **uniform sources**.
-We will introduce **Limb Darkening** in a [later section](LimbDarkening.md): arbitrary Limb Darkening laws can be implemented in VBMicroLensing.
+By default, VBMicrolensing works with **uniform sources**.
+We will introduce **Limb Darkening** in a [later section](LimbDarkening.md): arbitrary Limb Darkening laws can be implemented in VBMicrolensing.

 ## Astrometry